Lallassu/spinc/README.md

 1. Configure "auth_token" in spinc.conf.
 This token is retrieved by logging in and get authorization token here: https://developer.webex.com/getting-started.html#authentication
 2. ./spinc http://<your_external_ip>
+3. Write /help in Spinc to view available commands and keyboard shortcuts.

 If you don't have an external IP.
 Use a tunnel.
 If you decide to use ngrok there is a start script provided (spinc.sh).
 Spinc register webhooks to receive updates hence it needs to open up an external port.
 In case you are behind a firewall you can use any type of tunnel service (or host your own).